bridge in New Town Prague

 theatre over the Vlata River in Prague

 The best view of this magnificent building is from the Charles Bridge.
 I fell in love with the architecture which has a mix of Austrian and Italian influences.
-Since 1881 it offers ballet, opera and theatre productions.
+Since 1881 it has offered ballet, opera and theatre productions.

 My biggest regret was not getting tickets in advance to Narodni Divadlo or National Theatre to be able to see the inside.